Property

 22 Great Tips For Commercial Property Investment 1

 Supply and Demand: How much other property is coming into the market in the next few years?
 Will that property affect the property that you are looking at?
-Could this impact on the tenant profile or interest in your property?
+Could this impact the tenant profile or interest in your property?
 This equation or consideration is called supply and demand.
-It will impact on buyer and tenant interest in the region in which your property is located.
+It will affect buyer and tenant interest in the region in which your property is located.
 Location: Does the property give good exposure to passing traffic or customers andhas good access to people and motor vehicles?
 Add to this the consideration and availability of car parking.

 Parking: Are customers and tenants well served concerning the parking of vehicles?
 Ease of access to the property is critical and at a premium today.
 Motor vehicles are part of business and life for all people.
 If parking is not well catered for on the property, then the interaction of the property with public transport is critical.

 Tenant Covenants: This relates strongly to the leases and documents of occupation on the property.
 The word covenant relates to the clauses or lease terms.
-Every lease can be different so it pays to read all occupancy papers or leases.
+Every lease can differ, so it pays to read all occupancy papers or leases.
 Are the leases and tenant profiles strong and attractive to future occupancy?

 Roberto Brock